Skip to content

 2. ensure that the applications are accompanied by technical specifications, data sheets or brochures/catalogues giving adequate technical details of the commodities under application;

-3. declare on the licence applications that the goods are in transit, and state the name of the vessel or flight number; and
+3. declare on the licence applications that the goods are in transit, and state the transport mode, the name of the vessel or flight number, and the expected arrival and departure dates; and

 4. declare the end-user and end-use of the goods on the applications.

-2. if he or she has grounds for suspecting that the article or document may be used in any activity specified in Schedule 4.
+2. if the importer/exporter has grounds for suspecting that the article or document may be used in any activity specified in Schedule 4.

 COLLECTION AND USE OF DATA PROVIDED IN LICENCE APPLICATIONS

-30. The data collected in the applications or documents submitted in connection with the applications may be disclosed to third parties in Hong Kong or elsewhere, if such disclosure is necessary to facilitate consideration of the application, or is in the interests of Hong Kong, or is authorized or required by the law; or if explicit consent to such disclosure is given by the applicant/data subject.
+23. The data collected in the applications or documents submitted in connection with the applications may be disclosed to third parties in Hong Kong or elsewhere, if such disclosure is necessary to facilitate consideration of the application, or is in the interests of Hong Kong, or is authorised or required by the law; or if explicit consent to such disclosure is given by the applicant/data subject.

 ENFORCEMENT